kyegomez/Shapeless/README.md

-Sure, let's discuss the high-level technical architecture and implementation for the Shapeless Conversational Landing Page, one of the three projects we outlined above:

 ### Technical Architecture
 - **Frontend**: We will use React for the frontend, taking advantage of its component-based architecture and ability to manage state for responsive and dynamic UI.
 Tailwind CSS will provide utility-first styling to make it easier to implement responsive designs and Radix UI will give us unstyled, fully accessible UI primitives to utilize.